Rakeela/dragora-notes/Captain-Diunikels-Salvage-Service.md

 Maybe the Cutter's operators pride themselves on forward planning and resupply their asteroid miner/colonizer only at long intervals.
 It would help with my plotting.

 ---
+2022-05-13
+Being in the wrong atmosphere would tend to play havoc with nanotech, wouldn't it?
+A vacuum-designed asteroid miner would struggle with atmospheric pressure, and vice versa.
+I'm trying to avoid "magic" nanotech or a "magic" artifact... as much as possible, at least.

+The Capital Cutter was emphatically a pressurized space.
+The nanites from the artifact should've struggled.
+Can the artifact adapt its designs for multiple environments?
+Is that a standard feature for the nanotech of the unknown species that designed it?

+---
 Back to [[authors-fiction]]